InsightsResource - Employment & HR - POSTED: July 4 2017

 We have put together a checklist for businesses to ensure they follow the correct process.

 - Check (and comply with) any relevant procedures and employment contract provisions.

 - Keep confidential records of correspondence and telephone calls and meetings.

-- A series of formal warnings are likely to need be given before an individual can be safely dismissed.
+- A series of formal warnings are likely to need to be given before an individual can be safely dismissed.

 - Review performance by reference to statistics, managers’ feedback, job description, training record, health and safety/accident records and appraisals.

 - Consider whether there is anything which could be done to support improved performance.
 If necessary, follow capability procedure, offering practical guidance and assistance, setting timescales for improvement, and giving warnings where appropriate.

 - Make sure the employee knows the standard expected of them.

 - Keep in contact with employee throughout procedure.